 ADK By Avishi Dayal Kalra

-ADK by Avishi Dayal Kalra seeks its inspiration from the streets itself and one of their collections is inspired by construction workwear.
+ADK by Avishi Dayal Kalra seeks inspiration from the streets itself, and one of their collections is inspired by construction workwear.
 Breaking the binary and social constructs of how one should dress, ADK is also a burst of colour.
 We guess that's what we found immensely attractive!
 Lavenders, navy blues, neon pinks and yellows, and a combination of all these colours—ADK has a lot to offer.
 While you're at it, don't forget to check out their graphic T-shirts.

 NoughtOne